awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 ### Current Generation Instances<a name="current-gen-instances"></a>

 For the best performance, we recommend that you use the current generation instance types when you launch new instances\.
+To determine which instance types are available in which Regions or Availability Zones, use the [describe\-instance\-type\-offerings](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-type-offerings.html) command\.
+To describe the characteristics of an instance type, use the [describe\-instance\-types](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-types.html) command\.

 For more information about the current generation instance types, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.